akeneo/pim-community-dev/src/Akeneo/Connectivity/Connection/docs/events_api/ubiquitous_language.md

 # Events API Ubiquitous Language

 * **Events API**

     Public API that defines the API Event requests sent to an external application in reaction to PIM Events.

 * **Connection**

-    Configuration of the credentials and permissions required to work with the PIM Rest API and Events API.
+    Connections allow our customers to plug third-parties into Akeneo PIM.

+    It contains the credentials to use the REST API: a Client ID, a secret, and the username and password, customers should use to call the REST API

 * **Event Subscription**